Anon-Planet/thgtoa/guide.md

 How does this work?

--   Access the VPN website with a Safe Browser (see [Appendix G: Safe Browser][Appendix G: Safe Browser on the Host OS])
+-   Access the VPN website with a Safe Browser (see [Appendix G: Safe Browser][Appendix G: Safe Browser on the Host OS:])

 -   Go to iVPN, Mullvad, or Safing website and create a new Account ID (on the login page).

 -   This page will give you an account ID, a token ID (for payment reference), and the details of where to send the money by post.

 -   Send the required cash amount for the subscription you want in a sealed postal envelope to their offices, including a paper with the Token ID without a return address, or pay with Monero if available.
-If they do not accept Monero but do accept BTC, consider [Appendix Z: Paying anonymously online with BTC][Appendix Y: Installing and using desktop Tor Browser]
+If they do not accept Monero but do accept BTC, consider [Appendix Z: Paying anonymously online with BTC][Appendix Y: Installing and using desktop Tor Browser:]

 -   Wait for them to receive the payment and enable your account (this can take a while).